 Laoganma Black Bean Chili Paste

 This is a must-have ingredient for authentic Schezuan stir fry dishes.
 It imparts a rich, deep umami flavor to vegetable dishes and may also be used as a dipping sauce.
 This sauce has a well balanced flavor with a bit of ground Asian chili.
 Simply excellent.
 Try looking for it at an Asian market so you don’t get hosed on shipping costs.
-For those curious, “Lao Gan Ma” means “the Godmother.”
+For those curious, “Lao Gan Ma” means “the Godmother” and she means business.

 The cook’s secret weapon.
 I keep a bottle handy for marinades used with Fajitas, other grilled recipes and even salsa.
 A little goes a long way.
 Use with control or it will quickly overpower your food.
 The secret ingredient for my killer Bloody Mary recipe.